AninditaBasu/indica/README.md

 ## Resources

-Use the `.yaml` files in the `_SDKs` folders to generate a client library in a language of your choice.
-SDKs in several languages can be generated at https://editor.swagger.io with these `.yaml` files.
-Remember, though, that the SDK wouldn't work on its own; you need to create an application that will use the SDK to make API calls.

 If something doesn't work or is broken, it might be that I didn't update it.
 The latest documentation is at [Indica](https://aninditabasu.github.io/indica/); head over there and RTFM?

 ## Plans for Indica

 - [ ] Turn the edicts of Asoka into an API
 - [ ] Turn the Arthashastra into an API
 - [ ] Shall we do a Mahabharat API as well?
-An info-bot is up at [MBverse](https://mb-verse.herokuapp.com/) but the API is yet to be built.
+An info-bot is up at [Mahabharat query](https://mahabharat.onrender.com) but the API is yet to be built.